 What Do I Need to Be Safe at a Protest?

-I am updating this post in 2020 where Americans are experiencing violence when peacefully protesting.
 It is important to be prepared to protect yourself and your loved ones while exercising your right to protest.
+Even when protesting peacefully here in the United States, many still experienced violence and attacks.

 - Wear Unidentifyable Clothing to Cover Yourself.
 Your clothing can protect your skin from pepper spray, so choose long pants, long sleeves, and a jacket or shirt with a hood.
 Choose clothing that isn't memorable; dark solid colors, no logos, and clothing that can cover identifiable features such as tattoos.